 The Department of Asian Studies is delighted to invite you to our annual Careers Night!
 Navigating life after graduation can be hard, so each year we bring in alumni with diverse experiences – at home and in Asia – to inform and inspire current students.
-This event will feature a guest speaker, a panel, and a round robin networking session.
+This event will feature a moderated panel discussion and round robin networking sessions.
+You will also have a chance to win raffle prizes (Asian Studies Merchandise)!
 Careers Night is the perfect opportunity to make connections, meet fellow Asian Studies students, and feel more confident in taking the next steps on your career path.

 Held online via Zoom

 As a student: